istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 - **Optional XFCC synthesis at waypoints**.
 With the annotation `ambient.istio.io/xfcc-include-client-identity: "true"` on a waypoint Gateway, the waypoint synthesizes `x-forwarded-client-cert` from the ztunnel-provided source workload SPIFFE identity, so upstream apps can see the originating client.
 - **Configurable HBONE window sizing** via `PILOT_HBONE_INITIAL_STREAM_WINDOW_SIZE` and `PILOT_HBONE_INITIAL_CONNECTION_WINDOW_SIZE`, useful for tuning HBONE CONNECT clusters for high-throughput ambient workloads.
 - **Tokio runtime metrics in ztunnel** for clearer per-instance resource visibility.
+- **New [sidecar-to-ambient migration guide](/docs/ambient/migrate/)**.
+A step-by-step guide for migrating an existing sidecar-based mesh to ambient mode, covering ambient component installation, policy migration, and per-namespace enablement.
+The migration is designed to be gradual and reversible, sidecar and ambient workloads can coexist during the process.

 ### Traffic management additions